petrs/JavaPresso/README.md

 import ... // all imports from A,B and C collated together without duplicities

 public class presso {
-    static class A {
+    // ... original head section of class A (license, authors...) static class A {
        // ... original implementation of class A
     }
+    // ...
     static class B {
        // ... original implementation of class B
     }
+    // ...
     static class C {
        // ... original implementation of class C
     }
 }
 ```

 A single file `presso.java` can be now copied into your project directory.
-All classes are made available for use by typing `import mylibrary.presso;`
+All classes are made available for use by typing `import mylibrary.presso.*;`

 ## Why?